Benchmarking World-Model Learning with Environment-Level Queries: Theoretical Framework and Benchmark

 \item \textbf{Execute the policy in the challenge environment.} The agent runs $\pi$ in $\mathcal{M}'$ for $H$ steps, obtaining a history $h' = (o'_0, a'_0, \ldots, o'_H, a'_H)$. \item \textbf{Score.} The protocol computes the score $R(h')$. \end{enumerate}

-The interaction phase imposes no time limit, but agents only receive scores if they complete the test.
+The interaction phase imposes no time limit, but agents only receive scores if they proceed to and complete the test phase.
 While, in theory, an agent might interact indefinitely, \wmla conditions evaluation on agents eventually moving on to testing.
 In practice, however, finite resources prevent indefinite exploration.